List of Adventures in Odyssey episodes: Gold Audio Series

 a first 15 albums were originally released on audio cassette tape only.
 Starting in 2003, Focus on the Family updated and re-released those albums as part of the Gold Audio series.
 In the process, these albums, which were digitally remastered, were released on compact disc for the first time.
 Not only did these releases contained remastered episodes, but they also contained behind-the-scenes material from the cast and crew as bonus features.
-In addition, a ll number of episodes that never appeared in the original cassette albums made their debut in the discs.
+In addition, a number of episodes that never appeared in the original cassette albums made their debut in the discs.

 As mentioned above, all episodes that originally contained Officer Harley have been replaced with edited versions of the original episodes or with other unrelated episodes, carrying over the changes first made in The Early Classics when it was released in 1992.
 The openings to many episodes have been removed or replaced, sometimes with newly recorded openings with Whit voiced by Paul Herlinger rather than Hal Smith.
 Other changes include the reordering of the episodes (or, in the case of albums 12 and 13, entire albums) to make the chronological listening experience more accurate, and the removal of references to cassettes at the end of multi-part episodes (e.g., "For the rest of the adventure, please turn over the tape.").
 The changes are most noticeable in the chronologically earliest albums, while albums 8 onwards feature comparatively fewer changes.
 Most albums were also renamed, by suggestions from listeners as well other means.
 Re-releases of these albums have dropped the Gold Audio label.

 The sixteenth album, The Lost Episodes, contained an additional 100 episodes that were not included in any of the other Gold Audio releases.
 Most of these episodes were previously available as individual cassettes from Focus on the Family.